Olsztyn Castle: History

-The castle was erected by the Teutonic Knights as a stronghold against the Baltic Prussians between 1346 and 1353.
-It is made up of one wing to the north-east of the courtyard and was initially surrounded by a line of fortifications and a ditch which lead to the Łyna River with a bascule bridge.
-The south-east wing of the castle was built in the 15th century.
-The 40-meter tower dating back to the 14th century was placed in the eastern corner of the courtyard and reconstructed in the early 16th century, giving the castle a circular look in a square formation.
+The castle was erected by the Warmian Cathedral Chapter as a stronghold against Lithuanians between 1346 and 1353.
+It is made up of one wing to the north-east of the courtyard and was initially surrounded by a line of fortifications and a ditch which led to the Łyna River with a bascule bridge.
+The south-east wing of the castle was built in the 15th Century.
+The 40-meter tower dating back to the 14th Century was placed in the eastern corner of the courtyard and reconstructed in the early 16th Century, giving the castle a circular tower atop a square foundation.
 During the reconstruction of the tower, the castle's fortifications were raised to 12 meters in height.
-This made the castle a major bastion located on the borders of Allenstein, securing its entrance.
+This made the castle a major bastion located on the borders of Olsztyn, securing its entrance.

 The castle belonged to the chapter of Diocese of Warmia, which until 1454 was protected by the Teutonic Order.
-This made the building and Allenstein a strategic place during the Polish-Teutonic Wars.
+This made the building and Olsztyn a strategic place during the Polish-Teutonic Wars.
 In 1410, during the Battle of Grunwald, the castle had surrendered itself to the Polish Army without a battle, however, in 1414 the castle was seized after a siege lasting a few days.
 During the Thirteen Years' War (1454–66), the castle was being captured multiple times by both powers, and afterwards became part of the autonomous province of Royal Prussia within the Crown of the Kingdom of Poland.
-The Teutonic Order had endangered the town of Allenstein once more, and for the last time in 1521.
-In the years of 1516 to 1521, the administrator of the castle was Nicolaus Copernicus, who organized and led the Polish defense of the castle during the Siege of Allenstein.
+The Teutonic Order had endangered the town of Olsztyn once more, and for the last time in 1521.
+In the years of 1516 to 1521, the administrator of the castle was Nicolaus Copernicus, who organized and led the Polish defense of the castle during a Teutonic siege.
 During his stay at the castle Copernicus made an inventory of the entire castle archive, wrote an economic treatise, and conducted astronomical observations and mathematical calculations, which became the basis for his heliocentric model of the universe.
 In the castle there is a preserved astronomical table, made in 1517 by Copernicus.
 It is the world's only preserved astronomical instrument made and used by Nicolaus Copernicus.
 In the 16th century, the castle was also used as the seat for two Warmian Bishops, which at the same time were two writers: Johannes Dantiscus (Father of Polish Diplomacy); and Marcin Kromer who wrote numerous hymns in Latin, as well as scientific documents and literature in Polish.
 In 1580, Bishop Marcin Kromer consecrated the Chapel of Saint Anne at the castle.